Sweetleehachu / Goat Lake and Elliot Creek

 Shortly after the Upper and Lower Elliot trails rejoin, the path continues into mostly evergreen forest, where massive, old-growth western redcedars (Thuja plicata) abound.
 Unrelated to true cedars, western redcedars and their kin are actually cypresses misnamed as “cedars” because of their similarly aromatic, rot-resistant wood.
 As cypresses, western redcedars are characterized by broad, buttressed bases – some approaching the girth of redwoods – that taper quickly as they rise.

 At approximately 6.00 miles/9.70km from the trailhead, the trail begins switchbacking along Mackintosh Falls‘ massive stairstepped cascades.
 Here, Elliot Creek plunges 266 feet/81 meters in several distinct sections, although not all are visible.
-Pictured here are one of the lower and most easily accessible secions (left), a portion of the central chute (upper right), and the first drop near the creek’s exit from Goat Lake (lower right).
+Pictured here is just the first drop near the creek’s exit from Goat Lake (lower right).
 The scale and power of the falls thundering just beyond the forest fringe is awe inspiring.
 The trail’s long switchbacks provide almost 0.50 miles/0.80 km of intermittent waterfall viewing.
 Boot paths lead from the main trail to the torrents’ very edge, but exercise caution when approaching the brink.
-Goat Lake Trail, July 12, 2014 and August 13, 2022.
+Goat Lake Trail, Washington.

 Around a long bend in the trail, Goat Lake gradually comes into view in crayon-bright shades somewhere between teal and cerulean.
-Goat Lake Trail, July 06, 2013.
+Goat Lake Trail, Washington.

 The trail leads to the tip of a point on the eastern lakeshore that affords a direct view of Cadet Peak, with Foggy Peak on the right.
-Around 1900, several mines were bored into the peaks.
+Around 1900, several mines were delved into the peaks.
 The Foggy Mine was bored approximately 10,495 feet/3,199 meters into Cadet Peak’s northeast face, just above the large snowfield at the lower left of the peak in this photo.
-Goat Lake Trail, July 06, 2013.
+Goat Lake Trail, Washington.

 Hosts of other summer wildflowers inhabit the sunnier trailside glades and shoreline meadows, including, first column from left, purple foxgloves (Digitalis purpurea) (top), oxeye daisies (Leucanthemum vulgare) (center), and ocean spray (Holodiscus discolor) (bottom); second column, Canada goldenrod (Solidago lepida) (top) and common cow parsnips (Heracleum maximum syn.
 Heracleum lanatum) (bottom); third column, fireweed (Chamaenerion angustifolium syn.
 Chamerion angustifolium); fourth column, hooded ladies’ tresses (Spiranthes romanzoffiana) (top), Columbia lilies (Lilium columbianum) (upper center), white rein orchids, scent bottles, or, bog candles (Platanthera dilatata var. dilatata) (lower center), and alpine leafybract asters (Symphyotrichum foliaceum) (bottom); fifth column, pearly everlastings (Anaphalis margaritacea) (top), Cascade penstemons, or, Cascade beardtongues (Penstemon serrulatus) (upper center), broadleaf arnicas (Arnica latifolia) (center), scarlet paintbrushes (Castilleja miniata) (lower center), and common harebells (Campanula rotundifolia) (bottom); and sixth column, hardhack, or, rose spiraea (Spiraea douglasii) (top), Pacific ninebark (Physocarpus capitatus) (upper center), common yarrow (Achillea millefolium) (center), sticky monkeyflowers (Erythranthe moschata) (lower center), and yellow willowherbs (Epilobium luteum) (bottom).